 The Center for Nonprofit Advancement promotes professional development for all staff, board members and volunteers at nonprofit organizations.
 We offer a wide variety of training opportunities each year, including skill building classes, Board Basics A to Z and the Executive Preparation Institute (EPI).
-Training is offered at several locations throughout the region and we are always looking to expand accessibility.
+Training is most often presented virtually, with occasional in-person segments when direct interaction is optimal.

 All classes are led by professionals who are experts in their fields, are experienced in working with the nonprofit sector, and provide their expertise pro bono.
 If you are interested in sharing your knowledge with hard working nonprofits, we encourage you to become a Center faculty member.

 Experts in a wide range of professions are welcome, with priority given to those who:

 - Have already presented their proposed program in other educational settings, such as conferences or webinars

 - Currently support the Center financially as either an Industry Expert or nonprofit member